 - 8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to erectile dysfunction in the Government Notices Gazette of 5 January 2021, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
 The Authority invited submissions from the Repatriation Commission, the Military Rehabilitation and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
 No submissions were received for consideration by the Authority in relation to the investigation. - 9.
-On 1 February 2022, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
+On 21 February 2022, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
 This letter emphasised the deletion of factors relating to renal transplantation.
 The Authority provided an opportunity to the organisations to make representations in relation to the proposed Instrument prior to its determination.
 No submissions were received for consideration by the Authority.
-The only change made to the proposed Instrument following this consultation process was that the reference to 'DSM-5' was updated to 'DSM-5-TR' and a definition of DSM-5-TR was included in the Schedule 1 - Dictionary.
+No changes were made to the proposed Instrument following this consultation process.